mlee0967/my-public-ip/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Description
-Displays your public IPv4 address and the country that it belongs to.
+A Chrome/Firefox extension that displays your public IPv4 address and the country that it belongs to.

-### Extension Links
-Chrome:

-FireFox:

 ### IP Info
-IP info is retrieved from http://geolocation-db.com/
+IP info is retrieved from https://tools.keycdn.com/

 ### Flag Images
 From http://www.iconbeast.com/free-download-world-flag-icons/